Skip to content

 Genetic counsellors can also be contacted at a later date to discuss any further questions you may have.

-Though there is very limited research into SMARD1, what we do find out we report on this page.
+Though there is very limited into SMARD 1, what we do find out we report in our SMARD Research page >.

 Patient Registries are databases of genetic and clinical information about people with a particular condition.
 They provide points of contact for when new treatments develop that need to be tested in clinical trials.
-They also help specialists gain more knowledge about the condition and the number of people affected which helps to develop and improve worldwide standards of care for people with the condition.
+They also help specialists gain more knowledge about the condition and the number of people affected.
+This helps to develop and improve worldwide standards of care for people with the condition.

-Currently in the UK there isn’t a registry specifically for SMARD1.
-The UK SMA Patient Registry is mainly for people affected by SMA due to mutation in the SMN1 gene (known as 5q SMA), however the registry does accept registrations from people affected by Spinal Muscular Atrophy with Respiratory Distress 1 (SMARD1) with mutation in the IGHMBP2 gene.
+Currently in the UK there is no specific Patient Registry for SMARD1.
+The UK SMA Patient Registry is mainly for people affected by SMA due to mutation in the SMN1 gene (known as 5q SMA).
+However, the registry does accept registrations from those affected by SMARD1 who have the altered IGHMBP2 gene.

 SMA UK

-Multisensory toy packs are available free of charge for infants in the UK who are under 12 months of age and diagnosed with SMARD1.
+You can ask for a free Multisensory toy pack if you live in the UK and your child is under 12 months of age and has been diagnosed with SMARD1.

 Children’s hospices

 Located throughout the UK, these also offer a wide range of services and support to eligible children and families; some also offer short breaks.
-Details of hospice services are available from Together for Short Lives and more information is available on their website.
+Details of hospice services are available from Together for Short Lives / Children’s Hospices >

 Together for Short Lives